Towards working life

 - In addition, you must have worked in the field in question for at least two years after completing your Bachelor’s degree.
 The field in question can refer to the field of study of your planned Master’s studies or the field of study of your previous Bachelor’s degree.
 It is up to the UAS to decide whether they accept the work experience gained after lower-level studies (any field of studies), but before the higher education degree.
 However, in this case, you must also have at least two years’ work experience in the field in question.

-A Master’s degree in UAS includes:
+Master’s studies in a UAS include

 - field-specific advanced studies